HITECHCRIME/HC_SG09_Ignorant/README.md

-finding your true self ya, such a though one look inside, bring forth black double, blindful courage, you should run you're in trouble hun
+finding your true self ya, such a though one look inside, bring forth black double, blindful courage, you should run

+you're in trouble hun
 brushing pointless needs off, dust my shoulders

-think of absolution, mindless always passed it for solution with too many problems now I'm not inclined to solve them heed the meaning, breeding hate just to hide it
+think of absolution, mindless always passed it for solution with too many problems now I'm not inclined to solve them heed the meaning, breeding hate just to hide it (like a poem)